jftuga/changecase/README.md

 # changecase
-convert command line arguments to upper, lower or title case
+* convert command line arguments to upper, lower or title case
+* return the combined length of all command-line arguments

 ## Synopsis

-These programs convert all command line arguments to their respective case.
-These programs are Unicode aware.
+These programs convert all command line arguments to their respective case and are also Unicode aware.

 Provided programs:
 * lower
 * upper
 * titlecase
+* len

 ## Usage